mythaxis/SnoakCity/content/post/06 A Closer Look at Greeming and Trulph.md

 Selm tried to read her teasing smile, decided it was attractive but oddly distracting, so put a hand over his eyes in order to concentrate. "'Self-locking' seems feasible, but I'm not sure that 'retractable' is a necessary option, so I'll say no to that one.
 'Quatrefoil' sounds rather too fancy, too ornamental for such a simple device.
 I'll go for 'self-locking' only."

 "Commendable logic, Mr Irringer," said Raeni. "'Retractable' was a bluff.
 But so was 'self-locking'.
 As you said it's a simple device, basically a plain brass rod.
-And 'quatrefoil' is certainly fancier, since it applies to the design of a decorative button - a totally different product, but also listed as a trellis pin."
+And 'quatrefoil' is certainly fancier, since it applies to the design of a decorative button—a totally different product, but also listed as a trellis pin."

 "For someone whose integrity I admire, that is truly devious.
 A button, indeed.
 Well, the earliest known buttons were of course decorative rather than functional, fashioned from sea-shells.
 Bronze Age."
 She raised an eyebrow.
 "Excavations.
 Chandus Valley," he explained.